VilleSalonen/laputin/README.md

 So if you have a lot of podcasts, scanned documents, photographs or videos, Laputin can be used to organize them into easily searchable and taggable collections.
-More info and better described use cases coming soon!

-(Laputin as a name comes from a Finnish word lappu which means tag in English.
+**Please** note that because Laputin identified files by their contents, it is not suitable for file collections where the files are routinely modified.
+Laputin is best when it's used with collections of static files.

-Also this name is close to Action Man type of a president who is very efficient in organizing things.)
+*(Laputin as a name comes from a Finnish word lappu which means tag in English.
+Also this name is close to Action Man type of a president who is very efficient in organizing things.)*

 Technical Details
 -----------------